 Pro-tip: Don’t be afraid of a little collaboration.
 If you find a brand that brings equal value to the table – it’s a win-win situation.

 Over the years, Super Bowl ads have become an event all on their own.
 Since the first-ever Super Bowl game in 1967, brands have been upping their game year after year.
 This creative revolution brought us inspiring masterpieces and embarrassing blunders alike and we, as marketers, should take note.
-These are just a few of the abundance of ads that we can learn from for our own video endeavors.
+These are just a few of the abundance of ads that we can learn from for our own online video making endeavors.

 We have a chance to stand on the shoulders of giants with compelling video ads.